platformatic/undici-oidc-interceptor/README.md

       // retry the request on
       retryOnStatusCodes: [401],

-      // The origins that this interceptor will manage
+      // The origins that this interceptor will add the `Authorization` header
+      // automatically
       origins: []

       // OPTIONAL: an initial access token